Blog tour: 21 to 28 February 2024

 Blog tour

-Thanks to Tracy Fenton at Compulsive Readers and Eriu Books for my digital copy of Last Chance in Paris and for my place on the blog tour.
+Thanks to Murray Bailey for my digital copy of The Prisoner of Acre and for my place on the blog tour.

 See the banner below for more stops on the #blogtour.